Australia cricket captain sent home in disgrace, coach survives

 It said they felt he was willing to blame them to take the heat off himself, with emotions so raw that Warner may never be welcomed back.

-The Sydney Morning Herald said players had turned on Warner because he had attempted to "throw them under the bus".
+The Sydney Morning Herald took a similar tack, claiming the other players had turned on Warner in the belief that he had attempted to "throw them under the bus".

-It quoted sources close to the team as saying the plan was devised by Warner and Bancroft and Smith agreed to it.
+It quoted sources close to the team as saying the prominent narrative from their interviews with investigators was that the plan was devised by Warner and Bancroft and Smith agreed to it.

-Sponsors have voiced "deep concern" over reputational damage with electronics giant LG reportedly axing its partnership with Warner on Tuesday, amid fears other could follow suit.